Radio Buyer Education For Two Way Radios, Rentals & More

-There are a lot of rules and regulations governing short- and long-range radio communication and as an authorized Motorola two-way radio dealer in New York, it is our duty to keep our customers educated on these rules.
+There are a lot of rules and regulations governing short- and long-range radio two way radios and their communications and as an authorized Motorola two-way radio dealer in New York, it is our duty to keep radio buyers educated on these rules.

 One thing you should know is whether or not you’re buying a radio, or getting a two-way radio rental from an authorized manufacturer’s dealer.
 If you’re buying from an unauthorized dealer, you should know that most manufacturers do not warranty products sold by these types of dealers.
 Motorola radio sales, and walkie talkie rentals at Altech that are covered under warranty, are sent back at no additional charge.